-Coming soon: A game designed to push you, gently, outside your comfort zone.
+Coming in May 2021: A game designed to push you, gently, outside your comfort zone.

 idk is a tool designed for you to use to build your ability to be comfortable with being uncomfortable—with working in unfamiliar situations, or facing unpleasant ideas, or simply doing something which you don’t know how to do yet.
 It’s based on years of research on some of the most innovative and creative teams in the world.
 Being comfortable with discomfort is an everyday superpower.
 It lets you function and excel when others would be paralyzed This is because you need to function despite discomfort in order to learn and do new things.
 Whether in school, at work, in personal life, or in recreation, going outside the comfort zone is essential for growth.
 Avoiding productive discomfort causes people to miss opportunities to grow and to create and experience new things.

 But learning how to become comfortable with productive discomfort is hard.